Kevinnota/NED-flow/docs/source/reference_db.rst

            ├── [GCA_xxxxxxxxx.x]_[asm_name]_genomic.fna.gz
            └── [GCA_xxxxxxxxx]_download.log

-Each assembly has its own folder.
-The ``assembly_report.txt`` file contains taxonomic information, and the ``fcs_report.txt`` file includes Foreign Contamination Screening data, which NED-flow uses to mask regions that should be excluded from taxonomic assignment.

 **Download specific assemblies:**

-You can download only a subset of assemblies using an accession list:
+Is is also possible to download only a subset of assemblies using an accession list:

 .. code-block:: bash

    ned-ref-manager.py -db plant -al example_files/ref_genome_list.tsv

-This is useful if you want to supplement the default set of reference genomes (e.g., adding wolf genomes to complement domestic dog).
+This is useful if you want to supplement the default set of reference genomes (e.g., adding a wolf genome to complement domestic dog).
+Or for testing for NED-flow is working.

 **Specify a custom database location:**